janelia-flyem/serviceproxy/README.md

 ##TODO

-* Setup proxy server to communicate between client and service rather than just redirect
+* Have serviceproxy act as an intermediary between users and the services (beyond redirection)
+* Allow for some basic orchestration between services
+* Enable data encryption and authentication for services in non-internal networks
-* Support caching mechanisms
+* Provide caching mechanisms for quicker service access